stephenslab/mashr/README.md

  ```

 This command should automatically install any missing dependencies
-that are available from CRAN.
+that are available from CRAN and GitHub.

 ## Developer notes